aadilmallick/my-notes-docusaurus/docs/devops/10-devsecops.md

 ### User roles and permissions

 In the Veracode Platform, user access is controlled through **roles**, which are collections of specific permissions.
-These roles are assigned to user accounts to determine what actions they can perform and what data they can see.
+These roles are assigned to user accounts to determine what actions they can perform.

+In Veracode, there are two types of users:

+- **UI users**: human users you add to your team and assign them roles
+- **API Users**: These are non-human accounts used for automation (CI/CD pipelines).
+They have their own set of roles (e.g., **Upload API**, **Results API**).

 Here are key permission concepts.

 - **Team Restrictions**: Most technical roles (Creator, Submitter, Reviewer) require membership in a specific team to see that team's applications and data.
 - **Scan Type Restrictions**: You can limit a user's role to specific scan types (e.g., only Static Analysis or only DAST).
-- **API Users**: These are non-human accounts used for automation (CI/CD pipelines).
-They have their own set of roles (e.g., **Upload API**, **Results API**).

 #### Admin roles